 B.A., Kyoto University of Foreign Studies

-Recent PublicationsHan, S. (in press).
+Recent PublicationsHan, S. (2019).
 “Trash to the Trash Cans, Koreans to the Korean Peninsula!”
 Diehard Racism and the Rise of Hate Speech against Korean Residents in Japan.
 In Eun-Jeong Han, MinWha Han, and JongHwa (Eds.), Korean Diaspora across the World: Homeland in History, Memory, Imagination, Media and Reality, Lexington Press.